LoffiBubby/5301Conclusion/Week2.md

 2. True and is the primary reason.
 Each department has their different risks, such as technical risks, financial risks which should be captured and evaluated comprehensively.
 3. Not sure, seems meaningless and not a valid reason
 4. I think external experts can be involved in performing the risk analysis, but not in the review process.

+**Sample Answer Complement:**
+(2) is true.

+* An analysis is only as good as the data that goes into it.
+* Each Department understands its own threats and resources, and many have possible solutions to specific threats that affect its part of company.
+* For instance, the team members may be part of management, application programmers, IT staff, system integrators...

 ### Q5